AhsanAyaz/vibing-the-future-with-angular/content/angular-day-italy-2025-storytelling.md

 <!-- .element: class="fragment" -->

 Notes:
-Practical, actionable advice.
-Grounded in Addy Osmani's expertise.
-"Rules, Cheats & Rebels" - here are the rules you must follow.
-Responsibility stays with the engineer.
+Here's some practical, actionable advice: Angular + AI Best Practices.
+You must always validate AI-generated code for security – sanitize outputs, validate inputs, and absolutely no `eval()`!
+Ensure performance with virtual scrolling, `trackBy`, and lazy loading.
+Focus on accessibility with ARIA labels, keyboard navigation, and screen reader support.
+And, of course, maintainability: clear abstractions, documentation, and tests.
+Addy Osmani's 2024 performance checklist is still highly relevant here.
+AI generates code, but _you_ are the engineer who ensures it's production-ready.
+These are the rules you must follow; responsibility stays with us.

 ---